Tim Melville: Minnesota Twins

-On June 12, 2017, the Minnesota Twins signed him to a minor league contract, assigning him to the Rochester Red Wings (AAA).
-After allowing 5 runs (4 earned) to the Chicago White Sox, Melville was designated for assignment by the Twins to make room for John Curtiss on the roster.
+On June 12, 2017, the Minnesota Twins signed him to a minor league contract, assigning him to the Triple-A Rochester Red Wings.
+After allowing 5 runs (4 earned) to the Chicago White Sox, Melville was designated for assignment by the Twins to make room for John Curtiss on the roster on August 22.

 San Diego Padres

-Melville was claimed off waivers by the San Diego Padres on August 26, 2017.
+On August 26, 2017, Melville was claimed off waivers by the San Diego Padres.
+He made only two appearances for the Padres, allowing three runs (two earned) on three hits with three strikeouts.
+On November 6, Melville was removed from the 40–man roster and sent outright to the Triple–A El Paso Chihuahuas.
+However, Melville rejected the assignment and subsequently elected free agency the following day.

 Baltimore Orioles

-He elected free agency on November 6, 2017, and signed a minor league contract with the Baltimore Orioles on December 22.
-He elected free agency on November 3, 2018.
+On December 22, 2017, and signed a minor league contract with the Baltimore Orioles organization.
+He spent the entire season with the Triple–A Norfolk Tides, making 40 appearances and registering a 9–6 record and 5.33 ERA with 82 strikeouts and 4 saves across 104 2/3 innings pitched.
+Melville elected free agency following the season on November 2, 2018.

-Return to Long Island
+Long Island Ducks (second stint)

 On February 5, 2019, Melville signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In two starts, he posted a strong 2–0 record and 0.75 ERA with 13 strikeouts in 12 innings of work.

 Colorado Rockies

 On May 3, 2019, Melville's contract was purchased by the Colorado Rockies, and he was assigned to the Triple-A Albuquerque Isotopes.
 On August 21, the Rockies selected Melville's contract and promoted him to the major leagues as an emergency starter.
-In his Rockies debut against the Arizona Diamondbacks, Melville pitched 7 innings and allowed only 1 run on 2 hits as the Rockies won 7-2, giving Melville his first major league win.
-5 days later, Melville made his debut at Coors Field and had another impressive performance against the Atlanta Braves, pitching 5 shutout innings and striking out 6 as the Rockies went on to defeat the Braves 3-1.
+In his Rockies debut against the Arizona Diamondbacks, Melville pitched 7 innings and allowed only 1 run on 2 hits as the Rockies won 7–2, giving Melville his first major league win.
+5 days later, Melville made his debut at Coors Field and had another impressive performance against the Atlanta Braves, pitching 5 shutout innings and striking out 6 as the Rockies went on to defeat the Braves 3–1.
 Melville's ERA of 0.75 is the 3rd lowest ERA posted by a Rockies pitcher through his first two starts with the club.
-On October 30, 2019, Melville was outrighted off the Rockies roster.
-Melville re-signed with the Rockies on a minor league deal on February 5, 2020.
-He was released by the Rockies organization on May 18, 2020.
+On October 30, Melville was removed from the 40–man roster and sent outright to Triple–A Albuquerque.

+Melville re-signed with the Rockies on a minor league contract on February 5, 2020.
+He did not play in a game for the organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Melville was released by the Rockies organization on May 18.